zacwasielewski/adventofcode-2021-elixir/README.md

 # Advent of Code 2021, solved with Elixir

 [Advent of Code](https://adventofcode.com/) is back!
 Last year (and the year before that), I took a stab at it using [Elixir](https://elixir-lang.org/), but only had time to solve two problems.
-This year I’ll try again.
+This year I’m trying again.

-I’ve used Elixir only a few times.
-Its bizarre elegance intrigues me.
-Its lack of typical language features like `for` and `while` loops is offset by weirdness like pattern-matching, pipelines, and immutability.
-I haven’t written enough Elixir to be comfortable or productive with these strange new tools, but they’re foreign enough to be interesting—and who knows what [unknown unknowns](https://en.wikipedia.org/wiki/There_are_known_knowns) are lurking beyond my horizon?

-Anyway, I’m hoping that a month of occasional floundering with Elixir will expand my mental framework of what programming actually means (like Ruby, Clojure, and functional programming have!).
+I’ve only used Elixir a few times, so I’m hoping that a month of consistent floundering with Elixir will expand my mental paradigm of what programming actually can be (like Ruby, Clojure, and functional programming).
 So, onward to the code:

 ## Instructions